YouWriteOn offers publishing for writers to help them reach new readers who like their writing.

 Click here to email us for details.

-Mick is sick of being fed the same poisonous pap and coming back for more.
-This time, he is going to take a stand against mediocrity.
-Late for the meeting, he rushes up the stairs of the brutalist Administration and Services Building and hurries along the brown carpeted corridor, past doors bearing grandiose titles.
+Late for the meeting, Mick rushes up the stairs of the brutalist Administration and Services Building and hurries along the brown carpeted corridor, past doors bearing grandiose titles.
 He slips into the meeting room and sits at the table beside V-neck, the physicist, who is wearing his blue jumper.
 The walls are bare apart from a single framed notice.
 Two rubber plants stand at one end of the room, the leaves drooping and brown at the tips.

 Five are present, The Wee Man has yet to arrive.
 Mick nods to Holier-than-thou, historian and authority on medieval religion, who sighs and looks at the ceiling.
 V-neck is fidgeting with a foil wrapped sandwich that sits beside a banana.
 He can hardly be thinking of having his lunch now.
 Phlegmy, Professor of English Literature, coughs and splutters, hawking up gunk that he spits into a handkerchief.
 He sits hunched over in his chair, angry comb-over, blotchy face and bulging eyes.